bloominstituteoftechnology/JavaScript-II/README.md

 # JavaScript - II

-With some basic JavaScript principles we can now expand our skills out even further by exploring array methods like:  `.forEach()`, `.map()`, `.reduce()`, and `.filter()`.
-We can also look at how closures have a large impact on how we write JavaScript.
+With some basic JavaScript principles in hand, we can now expand our skills out even further by exploring callback functions, array methods, and closure.
+Finish each task in order as the concepts build on one another.

-## Assignment Description

-* Fork/Clone this repository.
-* Complete all the exercises as described inside each assignment file.
+### Task 1: Set Up The Project With Git
+* [ ] Fork the project into your GitHub user account
+* [ ] Clone the forked project into a directory on your machine
+* [ ] You are now ready to build this project with your preferred IDE
-* Use `console.log()` statements to check to see if your code does what it is supposed to do.
+* [ ] Use `console.log()` statements to check your work.
-* To test your `console` statements you can run `node /assignments/<fileName>` and see what prints in your terminal.
-You can also use an online tool like `JSBin`, `REPL.it`, `JSFiddle`, or even your `Chrome developer console`.
-* Once you finish the exercises in each file, commit your code, and push it to your fork.

-### Callbacks
+### Task 2: Callbacks

-* In the [callbacks.js](assignments/callbacks.js) file you'll be receiving a lot of practice on how to use callbacks to pass around data.
-* Write out each function using the `ES5` `function` keyword syntax.
+This task focuses on getting practice with callback functions by giving you an array of values and instructions on what to do with that array.
-* Remember that a callback function is simply a function that is being passed around to other functions.
+* [ ] Review the contents of the [callbacks.js](assignments/callbacks.js) file.
+Notice you are given an array at the top of the page.
+Use that array to aid you with your callback functions.  **Remember that a callback function is a function that is being passed around to other functions.**
-* **Stretch Problem** After you're done with all of the functions, go ahead and re-factor all of them to use `ES6` `Arrow Functions`

-### Function Conversion
-You will see more and more arrow functions as you progress deeper into JavaScript.
-Use the [function-conversion.js](assignments/function-conversion.js) file as a helper challenge to showcase some of the differences between ES5 and ES6 syntax.
+* [ ] Write out each function using the `ES5`  `function` keyword syntax.
+ * [ ] Solve the problems listed.
+Save the stretch problems until you have completed Tasks 1-4.

-### Array Methods
+### Task 3: Array Methods
 Use `.forEach()`, `.map()`, `.filter()`, and `.reduce()` to loop over an array with 50 objects in it.
 The [array-methods.js](assignments/array-methods.js) file contains several challenges built around a fundraising 5K fun run event.

-* Read the instructions found within the file carefully to finish the challenges.
-* The last challenge is to come up with 3 problems to solve and then build a solution for them using any of the array methods listed above.
-* Share one of your favorite problem/solutions in your team meeting.
+* [ ] Review the contents of the [array-methods.js](assignments/array-methods.js) file.
-* Complete each challenge presented before moving on to closure.
+* [ ] Complete the problems provided to you
+* [ ] Notice the last three problems are up to you to create and solve.
+This is an awesome opportunity for you to push your critical thinking about array methods, have fun with it.

-### Closures
+### Task 4: Closures
-The [closure.js](assignments/closure.js) assignment showcases how variables can be used outside of functions to store state using closure.

-* Complete each challenge.
+We have learned that closures allow us to access values in scope that have already been invoked.

+**Hint: Utilize debugger statements in your code in combination with your developer tools to easily identify closure values.**

+* [ ] Review the contents of the [closure.js](assignments/array-methods.js) file.
+* [ ] Solve the problems listed.
+Save the stretch problems until you have completed Tasks 1-4.
+* [ ] Once you have completed this task please submit a pull request against the original fork.

+## Stretch Goals

+* [ ] Arrow Function Syntax - You will see more and more arrow functions as you progress deeper into JavaScript.
+Use the [function-conversion.js](assignments/function-conversion.js) file as a helper challenge to showcase some of the differences between ES5 and ES6 syntax

+* [ ] Look up what an IIFE is in JavaScript and experiment with them